BeileiCui/SurgicalDINO/README.md

 __Conclusion:__ Surgical-DINO shed some light on the successful adaptation of the foundation models into the surgical domain for depth estimation.
 There is clear evidence in the results that zero-shot prediction on pre-trained weights in computer vision datasets or naive fine-tuning is not sufficient to use the foundation model in the surgical domain directly.

+## Notes
+We are focusing on self-supervised learning now so we only provide the Surgical-DINO model and corresponding losses here.
+You can easily adapt our model to your current or other baselines to start training.
+We also provide the results on [SCARED Dataset](https://endovissub2019-scared.grand-challenge.org/) with the splits in [AF-SfMLearner](https://github.com/ShuweiShao/AF-SfMLearner) shown below.

+## Results

 ## Initialization